 Either way, this kitty needs things he can sneak up on or out of.
 He also requires something to roll around with, as, in addition to wrestling with his brother, he also likes to manhandle his toys.
 I guess you'd call him a hugger; he doesn't bite or kick, just grabs and squeezes.
 I'm not sure if this is sweet or slightly ominous.

 Since Murphy is a cuddlesome creature by nature, this toy is ideal.
 Unlike most other cat toys, this contraption is less stimulating and more soothing.
 It's made up of a small, buckwheat-filled pouch that is covered by a soft plush cover.
 The buckwheat pouch can be microwaved to give it a bit of extra warmth, while the cover can be removed when it needs a good washing.
 The shape makes it great for hugging, while the relatively small size is good for cats who like to carry their toys or have wrestling matches.
 Unfortunately, if that wrestling match gets a little too rowdy - or, more accurately, pointy - this toy can snag, so keep that in mind.

 One of our favorite cat toys, without exception, is the cat tunnel!
 Murphy, however, is particularly fond of it.
 Not only does it fulfill his need to sneak attack, but it also provides an excellent spot to hide or hang other toys - you know, for more sneak attacks.
 That's kind of his thing!
 This particular tunnel is a really cool option, as it has multiple entries, a peephole in the center, sections of crinkle paper, and dangling ball toys.
-Although I am a huge proponent of cat tunnels, the downside of them is that they can be a pain to collapse, which is especially problematic if you live in a small space and can't just leave it open.
+Although I am a huge proponent of cat tunnels, the downside of them is that they can be a pain to collapse, which is especially problematic if you live in a small space and can't just leave them open.